SchweizerischeBundesbahnen/journey-maps-client-flutter/CONTRIBUTING.md

 ## Changing the code-base

+* create a **fork** of this repository
-Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request.
+* make changes in your own fork
+* submit a pull request.

 All new code should have associated tests that validate implemented features and the presence or lack of defects.
 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project (see [CODING_STANDARDS](CODING_STANDARDS)).
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.